 Facel Vega Facel 3 1963 restoration

-This Facel Vega Facel 3 has just arrived in our workshop.
+This 1963 Facel Vega Facel 3 is receiving a full bodywork restoration in our workshops.
 Elsewhere the car was dismantled, and some sheet-metal work was executed.
-As you can see in the pictures the executed work is of a very poor quality… Shortly we will start a proper restoration job on the bodywork.
-Many parts of the floor have to be renewed, this is quite a job because the Facel 3 body is welded to the chassis.
+As you can see in the pictures (car in grey primer) the earlier executed work is of a very poor quality… We have started the sheet metal restoration of the bodywork.
+As you can see in the photos the body is in a quite bad condition.
+Corrosion has eaten away most lower corners and edges.
+Many parts of the floor also must be renewed, this is not the easiest job because the Facel 3 body is welded to the steel tubular chassis.

 To be continued.

 The 1963 Facel III is equipped with a Volvo B20 four-cylinder engine.
 The engine has a cylinder capacity of 1998 cc. and a power output of approximately 130 bhp.
 The engine is fitted with two S.U. carburettors.
 In the years 1963 and 1964 only 432 Facel III cars have been built.

 cylinder capacity: 1998 cc.

 gearbox: 4-speed, manual

 weight: 1050 kg.

 Facel Vega history

 The French company Facel (Forges et Ateliers de Construction due’s et Loire) was first established in 1938 as a manufacturer of stainless steel products for the aircraft industry.
 After the second world war Facel began constructing automobile bodies for Simca, Ford France and Panhard.